 The Victorian Department of Health updated guidance explains the return to work of ‘close contacts’.
 It also answers the many member questions ANMF has raised in our meetings with the Victorian Government, including the payment of special paid leave when in quarantine.

 Return to work: updated guidance for healthcare workers frequently asked questions (updated January 2022)

-The guidance provides information about PPE levels for all clinical and non-clinical scenarios, student clinical placements, workforce mobility, workforce daily attestations, and visitors.
+The guidance provides information for a range of clinical settings about PPE levels for all clinical and non-clinical scenarios, student clinical placements, workforce mobility, workforce daily attestations, and visitors.

 Guide to conventional use of personal protective equipment